 “I have so much confidence, nothing can stop me now.”

-After buying her own groceries at the market and walking home to her apartment that she shares with Khushi, Monica shared the next morning at our production facility that she has a great hope for today and for her future.
+After buying her own groceries at the market and walking home to her apartment that she shares with Khushi, Shareefa shared the next morning at our production facility that she has a great hope for today and for her future.

 Sold at a young age, enduring for over a decade, she entered our production unit like one whose will was utterly crushed.